Table of Contents

 11. On the other hand, the personal proactive actions of the leader and officers cause profits to go up; and high profits cause employee morale to be increased, with it, less incidents and a more successful organisation.

+12. When employee morale for safety culture is drained away, their safety will be afflicted by over-reactive and trivial, short term actions.
 13. With this over-reactive trivial safety actions and exhaustion of officer commitment, the safety of the workers will be put at risk, their risk of being hurt will increase tenfold; while the organisations expenses for damaged equipment, worn-out tools, re-engineering of dangerous tasks, substitution of unsafe methods, controlling events with reactive administration, the hidden amount will cost many times more compared to that of the initial cost of operating a proactive safety system.

 14. Hence a sensible proactive leader makes a point of searching out for, and understanding potential unsafe acts and hazards.
 One hazard found will prevent many dangerous events from occurring; many workers constantly looking out for hazards will prevent many more dangerous events from occurring.